PetterTech/blog/content/posts/2011-09-21-new-monitor-stands-for-my-four-monitors.md

 [<img decoding="async" loading="lazy" class="alignnone" title="img" src="http://dl.dropbox.com/u/33041052/blogbilder/desk/IMG_1718_thumb.png" alt="" width="324" height="242" />][6]

-I am quite happy with the results, the only thing that bothers me is that the stands should have been placed further apart, that way I wouldn&#8217;t have to have the left monitor slightly above the center one.
-But that isn&#8217;t something I can blame the stands for, I could just drill an extra hole for them instead of using the cable routing hole in the desk.
+I am quite happy with the results, the only thing that bothers me is that the stands should have been placed further apart, that way I wouldn't have to have the left monitor slightly above the center one.
+But that isn't something I can blame the stands for, I could just drill an extra hole for them instead of using the cable routing hole in the desk.

 The stands are a dream to work with, very easy installation.
 It takes some time setting up, but I think I only spent about half an hour on assembly.
 The rest of the time is tweaking the position of each monitor to my liking.